Msc International

 Visit Casablanca’s Jewish Cemetery, Mellah & Synagogues:

-Visit Temple Beth-El, the Jewish Synagogue in Casablanca.
-Beth-El, is considered the centrepiece of a once vibrant Jewish community.
-Its stained-glass windows, and other artistic elements, is what attracts tourists to this synagogue.
+Visit Temple Beth-El, Casablanca's Jewish synagogue.
+Beth-El is considered the centrepiece of what was once a vibrant Jewish community.
+The synagogue's stained-glass windows and other artistic features attract tourists.

-Visit the Mosque of Hassan II's promontory offers lovely views overlooking Casa in the residential Anfa quarter.
-After touring the Mosque, head over to the New Town of Casablanca also designed by the French architect Henri Prost.
+Visit the Hassan II Mosque, which is located on a promontory offering lovely views of Casa in the Anfa residential quarter.
+Afterwards, head to the New Town of Casablanca, which was also designed by the French architect Henri Prost.
+Spend the night at a boutique hotel or riad in Rabat.

 Day 3: Rabat Guided Historical Tour & City Visit en route to Fes

-The presence of Jewish history is evident in the Hebraic epitaphs that date back to the Christian era.
-These epitaphs along with Greek inscriptions can be seen on the Meknes Jewish zaouia, a place of pilgrimage where the tomb of Rabbi David Benmidan still resides.
-Meknes has a historic Jewish presence.
-It is home to a an ancient Hebraic epitaph that dates back to the Christian era.
-Today Greek inscriptions still remain on the synagogue where the tomb of Rabbi David Benn Imdan, “the patron of Meknes” lies.
-Each street named after Jewish Rabbi’s and other well-known Jews who once occupied the city.
+Panoramic view of Meknes Begin the tour with a panoramic view of Meknes, which provides an impressive view of the old Islamic medina and its numerous tall minarets.
+Other sites explored include Bab El Mansour, the Meknes stables, Hedim Square, the Thursday Gate, and the Mosque of Moulay Ismail.
+Next, explore the Jewish Mellah quarter with its narrow lanes and colourful courtyards.
+Evidence of Jewish history can be seen in the Hebrew epitaphs dating back to the Christian era.
+These epitaphs, along with Greek inscriptions, can be seen on the Meknes Jewish zaouia, a place of pilgrimage where Rabbi David Benmidan's tomb still resides.
+Meknes has a long-standing Jewish presence.
+It is home to an ancient Hebrew epitaph dating back to the Christian era.
+Today, Greek inscriptions can still be seen on the synagogue where Rabbi David Benmidan, also known as "the patron of Meknes", is buried.
+Many streets are named after Jewish rabbis and other notable Jews who once occupied the city.

-Eleven synagogues in total remain in Meknes of which none are currently in use daily.
-You may visit 1-2 during your guided Jewish Heritage Tour of Meknes along with the local Cemetery and a Jewish School.
+There are eleven synagogues in total in Meknes, none of which are currently used daily.
+You can visit one or two during your guided Jewish Heritage Tour of Meknes, along with the local cemetery and a Jewish school.

 Day 4: Fes Historical Tour of UNESCO World Heritage Sites & Jewish Heritage Sites